oddbird/css-sandbox/src/scope/explainer.md

 </div>
 ```

-### Would we need special handling around the shadow-DOM?
+### Do we need special handling around the shadow-DOM?

-This should have no impact on existing shadow DOM behavior.
+This proposal would have no impact
+on existing shadow DOM behavior.
-Scoped styles can be used either in light or shadow DOM.
+Scoped styles can be used in both light and shadow DOM.
-All scopes & scoped styles continue to respect the shadow boundary,
+Both scopes & scoped styles respect the shadow boundary,
-the same as any other CSS rules.
+like any other CSS rules.

 There are still some
 [questions raised by Rune Lillesveen](https://github.com/w3ctag/design-reviews/issues/593#issuecomment-768992509)